-D. Library Remote Access
+D. Electronic Library Access

-The Nease Library has a number of article databases that can be used from off-campus.
+The Nease Library has a number of electronic resources and article databases that can be accessed online.
 Students need their NetID to access these valuable research resources.
-To visit the library's site, go to http://library.enc.edu
+To visit the library's site, go to http://libguides.enc.edu